jfcloutier/karma_system/design_notes/policies.md

 To persist a more belief, a CA's policy would direct its umwelt CAs to persist both compared counts.

-#### Impacting a coincidence belief
+#### Impacting a coincide belief

-A `coincidence` belief captures the fact that two or more umwelt beliefs are consistently observed together.
+A `coincide` belief captures the fact that two or more umwelt beliefs are consistently observed together.

-A coincidence belief can be intentionally initiated by initiating all missing co-occuring umwelt beliefs.
+A coincide belief can be intentionally initiated by initiating all missing co-occuring umwelt beliefs.

-A coincidence belief be persisted by persisting all the co-occuring umwelt beliefs.
+A coincide belief be persisted by persisting all the co-occuring umwelt beliefs.

-A coincidence belief be terminated by terminating any of the co-occuring umwelt beliefs.
+A coincide belief be terminated by terminating any of the co-occuring umwelt beliefs.

 #### Impacting a trend belief